Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 It turns out it is very possible, and very easy to do :)

-The process is the same we use to compile our game, and to check the pull requests we want to merge do not break the code or the assets.
+The process is the same one we use to compile our game, and to check the pull requests we want to merge do not break the code or the assets.

 We have a job on our [Jenkins ](https://jenkins.io/) continuous integration server, which polls on the develop branch of the fork of the engine.
 Whenever a new commit has been pushed on that branch, the job is executed and two simple steps happen:
 - Checkout the branch locally